mintlayer/mintlayer-core/build-tools/staking-test/README.md

 blocks where it will distribute some coins between nodes and create some pools and delegations.
 After that, it will start staking on all nodes.

-> 📌 Note: the provided `docker compose` files will start the required number of nodes using all the required arguments.
+> 📌 Note: the provided `docker compose` project will start the required number of nodes using all the required arguments.